GET THE FACTS

 Learn the signs of sexual betrayal, the unseen effects, and answers to common concerns.

-Do you wonder "IS THIS NORMAL?"
-See if you identify with questions asked by other women in this same circumstance.
+Do you ever wonder "IS THIS NORMAL?"
+See if you identify with these questions asked by other women who find themselves in this same circumstance.

-Written by Susan Allen, who has helped women for 20 years deal with these devastating issues.
+Written by Susan Allen, who has helped women for 25 years deal with these devastating issues.
+This 7 page article may help you right now.

 Symptoms of Betrayal Trauma